shanwpf/PTMan/collated/test/hzxcaryn.md

     }

     /**
-     * Navigate to the prev timetable view by clicking the next button */ public void navigateToPrevUsingButton() {
+     * Navigate to the prev timetable week by clicking the next button */ public void navigateToPrevUsingButton() {
         guiRobot.clickOn(prevButtonNode);
     }

     /**
-     * Navigate to the next timetable view by clicking the next button */ public void navigateToNextUsingButton() {
+     * Navigate to the next timetable week by clicking the next button */ public void navigateToNextUsingButton() {
         guiRobot.clickOn(nextButtonNode);